AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/caching.md

 ## Persistence

-MSAL Node fires events are when the cache is accessed, apps can choose whether to serialize or deserialize the cache.
+MSAL Node fires events when the cache is accessed, apps can choose whether to serialize or deserialize the cache.
 This often constitutes two actions:

 1. Deserialize the cache from disk to MSAL's memory before accessing the cache
 2. If the cache in memory has changed, serialize the cache back